In Delhi, life beats on under toxic smog. But residents say this year is different.

 But in many ways Delhi’s problems are tougher, and need a more holistic solution, says Dr. Gufran-Ullah Beig, a professor at the National Institute of Advanced Studies in Bangalore.

-Here, key contributors such as transport emissions are mobile and difficult to contain, meaning they will require large-scale transitions to electric or natural gas-based systems.
+Here, key contributors such as transport emissions are mobile and difficult to contain, meaning mitigation will require large-scale transitions to electric or natural gas-based systems.

 Professor Sachchida Nand Tripathi, dean of Kotak School of Sustainability at Indian Institute of Technology in Kanpur, agrees that India needs to fast track its clean energy shift, while also improving waste management and emissions monitoring systems.